trulia/cidr-house-rules/Readme.md

 * collect NAT Gateway IPs with associated VPCs and environment tags
 * collect all EIPs in use
-* VPC cidr blocks (including associated CIDR blocks)
+* VPC CIDR blocks (including associated CIDR blocks)

 #### API interface